jesusej/HuddlePage/README.md

 Also it's my first time working with svg's, and I think that I managed it really fine for the backgrounds.
 But I didn't finished to learn how they work really well so I used them as images for the styling and (as I read) I think that's wrong somehow.
 It could work for this situation but I don't think it would work for other ones (correct me if I'm wrong!).
 So I want to learn more in svg and learn how to use it properly in other challenges.

 At the end I think the page got decent, but I think I'll try it again on another time.
-Maybe when I learn how to get over these flags.
+Maybe when I learn how to get over these flags, or maybe just update this solution.
+I'll see what's best in the future.

 ### Useful resources